MatthewWestbrook/ece386-lab1/README.md

 *Answer the following questions.
 Strive to be articulate.*

 ### What strategies did you use to ensure that your client and server where communicating with the same schema?
-We used a lot of print statements priting the size of our data to ensure they were talking using the same size variables.
+We used a lot of print statements printing the size of our data to ensure they were talking using the same size variables.
 These print statements were SO useful because we had a ton of formatting issues where our img_to_numpy function was not doing exactly what we needed.
 The print statements helped us find we were not inlcuding a batch size and that needed to change.